14 min read

 Fraud: More Than Meets AI

-AI is also crucial to fighting insurance fraud, both in underwriting and claims.
-An accurate, up-to-date understanding of property condition can also be useful in countering the kind of fraudulent claims and “free roof” scams afflicting insurers in Florida and elsewhere these days.
+An accurate, up-to-date understanding of property condition, for instance, can be useful in countering the kind of fraudulent claims and “free roof” scams afflicting insurers in Florida and elsewhere these days.
 Among other things, it can easily identify instances when a roof was not replaced after a claim.
+As Risk & Insurance points out, the most frequently-updated varieties can also help verify damage extent and location not visible during physical inspections—reducing injury risk to inspectors in the aftermath of large-scale catastrophes.

 This is especially important given the rising use of images or videos that have been doctored or scraped off the Internet as part of claims scams—including deep fakes, which use AI to fool human beings.

 Today, there are a number of apps that can be exploited for claims that never occurred, or to document valuation of assets that don’t even exist.
-In a recent survey, only 39% of property insurers report either having, or are developing, a strategy to protect against deep fakes.
-In the case of deep fakes, AI will need to be leveraged to fight AI with solutions such as Attestiv, which uses machine learning and other technologies to authenticate digital media from any person or device—including deep fakes.
+According to a recent Capgemini report, 62% of insurers stated they believe AI and machine learning can reduce fraud losses and flag inconsistencies that human reviewers might miss. the case of deep fakes, AI will need to be leveraged to fight AI with solutions such as Attestiv, which uses machine learning and other technologies to authenticate digital media from any person or device—including deep fakes.

 In some ways, the AI revolution in property insurance puts new urgency attracting talent and the ability to leverage external, cloud-connected solutions instead of relying solely on internal development resources.
-In the $1.56 trillion P&C insurance market, the one who best harnesses the power of AI is very likely to win.
+In the $1.05 trillion P&C insurance market, the one who best harnesses the power of AI is very likely to come out ahead.

 To learn how AI-based property condition intelligence can help insurers select better risks, reduce expenses, and improve customer experience, visit our Geospatial Analytics page